BerkeleyHCI/edg-ide/ide-getting-started.md

 ### Creating a part
 A new block can be defined from the library browser.
 Since we will be making a `FootprintBlock`, search for that in the library browser.
-Then, select a point for insertion (top-level: outside any class or function) in the file being edited, right-click on FootprintBlock, and select Define New Subclass.
+Then, select a point for insertion (top-level: outside any class or function) in the file being edited, right-click on FootprintBlock, select "Define New Subclass", and name it `Lf21215tmr_Device`.
 It should insert this code:

 ```python